-(1) Commencing Q2 2021, certain loans are now classified as Retail - Small business and were previously classified as Wholesale, reflecting an alignment with capital (2) Certain loan amounts by sector have been revised from those previously presented to align with our view of credit risk by industry.
+Commencing Q2 2021, certain loans are now classified as Retail - Small business and were previously classified as Wholesale, reflecting an alignment with capital measurement and reporting.

+Certain loan amounts by sector have been revised from those previously presented to align with our view of credit risk by industry.